RobertMueller2/OneIMExtensionExample/README.md

 ### Can I extend this with foo or bar?

 I've added a permissive licence so feel free to do whatever you like.
 Again, the OneIM specific stuff is entirely basic, but I did spend a bit of my spare time to come up with the build configurations.

-### Why are all DLLs net8.0-windows?

-I don't think it's necessary.
-The connection dialog requires it, the rest doesn't.
-I might separate this in the future.